$288 Find Cheap Flights from Seattle to Switzerland

 • What is the cheapest time of day to fly to Switzerland?

 The cheapest time of day to fly to Switzerland is generally at night, when round-trip flights cost $645 on average.
-On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
-The most expensive time of day to fly to Switzerland is generally in the evening, which is peak travel time and where the average cost of a ticket is $810.
+Morning departures are around 2% cheaper than evening flights, on average.
+The most expensive time of day to fly to Switzerland is generally in the evening, which is peak travel time and where the average cost of a ticket is $806.

 Top tips for finding cheap flights to Switzerland